Time Management Guide and Resource

 Many other applications, such as Evernote and TickTock, can also help you manage your tasks and projects.
-No matter which application you use, however, it must dovetail with your overall strategies for better time management.
+However, no matter which application you use, it must dovetail with your overall strategies for better time management.
 A complex task management application or program might have many valuable features, but if you do not feel comfortable working with it, consider using one of the myriad other programs available instead.
-Remember, the purpose of a task manager is to help make your life less complicated, so find something that reduces the complexity in your life rather than adding to it.
+Remember, a task manager’s purpose is to help make your life less complicated, so find something that reduces the complexity in your life rather than adding to it.

-The distractions and interruptions that you encounter throughout the day can go unnoticed, leaving you wondering where your time went by the end of the day.
-It can be even worse if you are in charge of a team, as you will need to track the productivity of team members as well as your own.
+The distractions and interruptions you encounter throughout the day can go unnoticed, leaving you wondering where your time went by the end of the day.
+It can be even worse if you are in charge of a team, as you will need to track the productivity of team members and your own.
 Fortunately, these programs and applications will allow you to track time usage, improving your ability to manage your resources.

-- http://www.timedoctor.com : This application keeps track of the websites and applications you use and visit each day.
-It can also be used to keep track of how other members of your team are using their time during the day.
-Its online and email reporting feature provides managers with information they can use to help members of their team make better use of the time spent working at the computer.
+- http://www.timedoctor.com: This application keeps track of the websites and applications you use and visit each day.
+It can also be used to keep track of how other team members are using their time during the day.
+Its online and email reporting feature provides managers with the information they can use to help team members make better use of the time spent working at the computer.

 - https://www.rescuetime.com: This program runs in the background on your computer or mobile device to track the time you spend on websites and applications throughout the day.
 It offers you a detailed report of how your time is spent, so you can adjust your work habits to use your time more efficiently.

 - https://www.toggl.com: This app does a lot, but it is simple to use.
-You can create a task, break it down into segments, track your time, and much more from a computer or mobile device with the convenience of cloud storage.
+You can create a task, break it down into segments, track your time, and much more from a computer or mobile device with cloud storage convenience.

 - http://pomodorotechnique.com: A app that breaks your work sessions into 25-minute segments with built-in breaks.
 The timer feature alerts you when it is time for a break.
 A planning feature gives you a place to record tasks in a to-do list.